 Rose creates an “aha” moment with two stories.

-Story #1 opens the book with a story from the 1940s, when the US Air Force took measurements of pilots across several body dimensions, such as arm span, waist, hips, neck and shoulders.
+Story #1 opens the book with a concept story.
+Back in the 1940s, the US Air Force took measurements of pilots across several body dimensions, such as arm span, waist, hips, neck and shoulders.
 They used the average of each measurement to build cockpits.